elastic/apm-agent-dotnet/RELEASING.md

 For instance, the changelog that was created for the 1.2 release can be found in this https://github.com/elastic/apm-agent-dotnet/pull/640

+## Releasing a new package

+In case you release a package the first time and you rely on the CI to push that to nuget.org, you need to make sure that the [deploy.sh](https://github.com/elastic/apm-agent-dotnet/blob/master/.ci/linux/deploy.sh) script is updated.
+You need to add the name of the new package into that script.

 ## Executing the release

 After the new changelog and version have been merged to master, the only thing remaining is to run the below commands: